 Bail Judgment payments cannot be made through ePay (http://ujsportal.pacourts.us/ePay/).

-Bail Judgment Payments can be made by mail or in person as follows:
+UNTIL DECEMBER 31, 2014 payments on account of Bail Judgments entered on or after March 4, 2010 can be made by mail or in person as follows:

 First Judicial District Accounting Department, P.O.
 Box 37711, Philadelphia, Pa 19101-5011

 Checks and Money Orders, Payable to "First Judicial District of PA").
 Do not mail cash

 The Juanita Kidd Stout Center for Criminal Justice, 1301 Filbert Street (Basement), Philadelphia, PA 19107; OR

 Cash, Credit/Debit Card, Checks and Money Orders Payable to "First Judicial District of PA."